KnpLabs/mink-demo/README.md

+# A Behat+Mink Demo

 ## Mink

-Mink is a TODO.
+Mink is a browser emulators abstraction layer.

+It defines a basic API through which you can talk with specific browser emulator libraries.

+Mink drivers define a bridge between Mink and those libraries.

+Read [this article](http://www.knplabs.com/en/blog/one-mink-to-rule-them-all) to know more about Mink.

-This repository will allow you to easily try it.
+**This repository will allow you to easily try Mink and Behat to test… wikipedia.org!**

 ## Installation